 Product management tools

-Product managers can use various productivity tools like Jira, Basecamp, Asana, etc. These tools help plan project tasks better and ensure team productivity that moves tasks once complete.
+Product managers can use various productivity tools like Jira, Basecamp, Asana, etc. These product management tools help plan project tasks better and ensure team productivity that moves tasks once complete.

 4. Automate responsibilities